steve-crouch/COMP3207-python-basics/supplementary-slides.md

      + **cd /home/user** (your home directory)
      + **unzip COMP3207-materials.zip**
      + **cd code**
-- Windows: double click on the zip file to extract it, then run a command prompt and type:
+- Windows: right click on the zip file, 'Extract All...', enter your home directory, then run a command prompt and type:
      + **cd C:\\Users\\username** (your home directory)
      + **cd code**